 So you are faced with a dilemma.
-Your student says he does not want to return to school.
+Your student says they don’t want to return to school.
 What do you do?

 First, you listen

-Before you agree and move your student back home, before you disagree and insist that your student stay and finish the year, you stop and listen.
-If you’re too upset to listen right away, ask for some time to let the thought register and plan to talk again soon.
-Let your student know that you need some time to digest the idea and then you want to hear his thoughts — really hear them.
-Then be prepared to listen carefully and thoughtfully, be a sounding board, and try to hear what your student is really saying about his reasons.
-This isn’t always easy for parents to do, but is the most important first step for helping your student.
-In fact, for some students, this is all they may really need.
-They want to vent and share their experiences and be heard.
+Before you agree and move your student back home, before you disagree and insist that your student stay and finish the year, you listen.
+If you’re too upset to listen right away, ask for some time to let the thought register and make a plan to talk again soon.
+Let your student know that you need some time to digest the idea and then you want to hear their thoughts — really hear them.
+Then be prepared to listen carefully and thoughtfully, be a sounding board, and try to hear what your student is really saying about their reasons for not returning.
+It is not always easy for parents to do, but this listening is the most important first step in helping your student.
+In fact, for some students, this is all they need.
+They need to vent and share their experiences and be heard.

 Your student may have a number of reasons for wanting to leave school after this first semester.

-- He may feel that he never really made the transition to college life.
+- They may feel that they never really made the transition to college life.

-- Several (or many) of his friends may be leaving and he fears he’ll be lonely.
+- Several (or many) of their friends may be leaving and they fear they will be lonely.

-- He may not have understood how difficult the academic work would be and he feels overwhelmed.
+- They may not have understood how difficult the academic work would be and feel overwhelmed.

-- He may have had a poor semester academically and feel that he won’t be able to recover.
+- They may have had a poor semester academically and feel that they won’t be able to recover.

-- He may be having difficulties living with his roommate.
+- They may be having difficulties living with their roommate.

-- He may have done more partying than he intended or he may realize that he has difficulty saying no to a drinking culture and he’s concerned.
+- They may have done more partying than intended or they may realize that they have difficulty saying no to a drinking culture and they are concerned.

-- He may already be feeling some of the issues of sophomore slump.
+- They may already be feeling some of the issues of sophomore slump.

-- He may feel a lack of direction or dissatisfaction with his current major or course of study.
+- They may feel a lack of direction or dissatisfaction with their current major or course of study.

-- He may feel isolated and unconnected and have no friends.
+- They may feel isolated and unconnected and have no friends.

-- He may simply feel that the grass will be greener somewhere, anywhere, else.
+- They may simply feel that the grass will be greener somewhere, anywhere, else.

-Obviously, your listening skills will be important because many of these reasons are very different from each other.
-Academic concerns, social concerns, and financial concerns will need to be addressed differently.
+Obviously, your listening skills will be important because these reasons vary widely.
+Academic concerns, social concerns, and financial concerns need to be addressed differently.
 You’ll also want to determine the degree of dissatisfaction or frustration that your student is feeling.
 Is this a mild annoyance or a deep seated issue?

 So you’ve listened — now what do you do?

-Perhaps one of the first and most important things that you will need to determine is how certain your student is of his decision.
-Is he absolutely firm that he will not return, or is he floating the idea to measure your reaction and perhaps seek your advice?
-Your task will be less to tell him what to do and more to help him explore his own feelings, abilities, and options.
+One of the first and most important things that you will need to determine is how certain your student is of this decision.
+Are they absolutely firm that they will not return, or are they floating the idea to measure your reaction and perhaps seek your advice?
+Your task will be to help them explore feelings, abilities, and options.
 Whatever is decided in the end, your student must be comfortable with and committed to the decision.